Actindo-AG/Documentation/Core1Platform/UserInterface/04_Buttons.md

     Click this button to jump to the first page.

 - ![Last page](../../Assets/Icons/LastPage03.png "[Last page]") (Last page) and similar below a list
-    Click this button to jump to the last page
+    Click this button to jump to the last page.

 ## Buttons to process items

-The following list shows buttons that are frequently used to process items in the *Actindo Core1 Platform*:.
+The following list shows buttons that are frequently used to process items in the *Actindo Core1 Platform*:

 -  ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit) and similar
     Click this button to edit an item.

 - ![Trash](../../Assets/Icons/Trash03.png "[Trash]") (Trash) and similar
-    Click this button to remove an item.
+    Click this button to delete an item.

 - ![Plus](../../Assets/Icons/Plus01.png "[Plus]") (Plus) and similar
     Click this button to create an item.